valerixb/PandABlocks-FPGA/modules/pid/pid_doc.rst

 The PID block is an implementation of the classical proportional/integral/derivative controller.
-Its gains are intended in
+Its gains are intended as in
 `parallel form <https://en.wikipedia.org/wiki/PID_controller#Standard_versus_parallel_(ideal)_form>`_